Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

   - `chunk_start` and `chunk_end`: Used for **non-numeric** primary keys with `LIMIT/OFFSET` queries
   - `range_start` and `range_end`: Used for **numeric** primary keys with range-based `WHERE` clauses for better performance

+    > Range scanning on a numeric PK is not only faster than LIMIT/OFFSET but also avoids performance degradation as the offset grows.

   ```go
   func (s *Snapshotter) buildChunkQuery(chunk *Chunk, orderByClause string, pkColumns []string) string {
       if chunk.hasRangeBounds() && len(pkColumns) == 1 {